tloeber/MLOps-best-practices/ML/readme.md

   even incrementally better models on revenue.
 My point is, however, that this is the exception rather than the norm (and Negative even for these types of use cases, figuring out how to reliably productionize ML models is a challenge that has to be solved _first_).
+- Manual feature engineering is also becoming less important as available data size grows, because this allows us to use neural networks which automate feature engineering.

 ## Build vs. Buy (vs. Open-Source)
 ### The old Build vs. Buy Discussion